Have you ever found yourself down the rabbit hole of personal development and self-help?

 - Create wallpaper for your computers and phones that resemble your daily motivator so that every time you see it, you will also be reminded.

-There are a million motivational and inspirational quotes streaming by your eyes on a daily basis, but none of them have this power of sustainability to keep you in a state of awareness of what you want.
+There are a million motivational and inspirational quotes streaming by your eyes on a daily basis, but none of them have the power of sustainability to keep you in a state of awareness of what you want.

 And without constant redirection of that awareness back to what your soul desires and what you are working towards, you will always find it difficult to stay motivated.